Senate policy in Calendar: http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,204,350,773

 Every student in a doctoral or thesis-based master’s program must have a research supervisor and a supervisory committee.
 The supervisor’s principal role is to help students achieve their academic potential.
 The supervisor will provide commitment, accessibility, professionalism, stimulation, guidance, respect, and consistent encouragement to the student.
 The committee should be established as early in the student’s program as possible.
 For further information and guidance on supervision, please see “Supervising Graduate Students”.

 Members of the Faculty of Graduate and Postdoctoral Studies have full supervisory privileges.
 They are listed in the UBC Calendar under the Degree Programs with which they are associated.
-Appropriately qualified individuals who are not members of Graduate and Postdoctoral Studies (such as clinical faculty, faculty with partner appointments, adjunct faculty, professors of teaching, senior instructors, visiting faculty, honorary faculty, UBCO faculty, faculty members from other universities, and off-campus professionals who are academically qualified to advise graduate students) may be approved to supervise, co-supervise, or serve on the supervisory committees of graduate students.
+Appropriately qualified individuals who are not members of Graduate and Postdoctoral Studies (such as clinical faculty, faculty with partner appointments, adjunct faculty, professors of teaching, senior instructors, visiting faculty, honorary faculty, UBCO faculty, affiliate professors, faculty members from other universities, and off-campus professionals who are academically qualified to advise graduate students) may be approved to supervise, co-supervise, or serve on the supervisory committees of graduate students.
 For information about recommending approval to supervise or co-supervise a graduate student by individuals who are not members of Graduate and Postdoctoral Studies, see Supervision of Graduate Students by Non-members of Graduate and Postdoctoral Studies.
 For information about recommending approval to serve on a graduate student supervisory committee by individuals who are not members of Graduate and Postdoctoral Studies, see Non-members of Graduate and Postdoctoral Studies as Supervisory Committee Members.

 Members of the Faculty of Graduate and Postdoctoral Studies may continue as members upon retirement, provided they are approved by their disciplinary Faculty (or functional equivalent) for membership in the Faculty of Graduate and Postdoctoral Studies and continue to meet the criteria established by their graduate program for membership in the Faculty of Graduate and Postdoctoral Studies.
 A retired member of the Faculty of Graduate and Postdoctoral Studies may supervise, co-supervise, and serve on the supervisory committees of graduate students with the approval of the disciplinary Faculty.